UPDATED AUGUST 2021

 Gujarati and Omani are the two main styles.
 The former are simpler with square coffered panels and folding shutters, and usually conceal shopfronts with residential quarters on the floor above.
-Much like traders houses of the early nineteenth century back in Gujarat.
+Much like traders houses of the early nineteenth century back in Gujarat, India.

 Less than 800 original Zanzibar doors remain today, most dating back to the late 18th, and 19th centuries.
 They were deemed cultural heritage in 1980 and are protected by the Stone Town Conservation and Development Authority.